 ‘Yes, I know that chips are vegan.
 The trouble is that the beef fat you cooked them in, isn’t…’

 Once that’s sorted out, you need to invite the guests.
 So it’s useful to have their contact details.
 Preferably in, for example, a spreadsheet or a database of some kind.
 Which will also allow you to keep track of who’s responded, who hasn’t, and who is a fundamentalist vegan with an allergy to lentils.
 Oh, and parakeet feathers…

 …and everything else

-Closer to the day, who’s organising what?
+Closer to the day, who are organising what?
 If it’s a wedding then the bride and her family will be thinking about what she’s wearing.
-The groom will probably need reminding – repeatedly – that ‘yes, you’re supposed to wear a morning suit, so it might be a good idea to sort one out before the wedding day.’
+The groom will probably need reminding – repeatedly – that ‘yes, you’re supposed to wear a morning suit so it might be a good idea to sort one out before the wedding day.’

 And then there are the bits that are so easy to forget.
 Have you sent out reminders?
 (Not everyone is as organised as you are.
 Or at least, as organised as you want to be.)
 Do people need maps?
 Is the postcode OK for satnavs, or will it send everyone to the wrong side of an 8-lane motorway?
 Is there a dress code?
 Do you need a seating plan?
 Flowers?
 Raffle prizes?
 Awards?
 The list goes on…

 So – need a little help with communication?